 On rainy days, multiply your care on the streets.
 Some parts are very slippery.
 And take a lot of care if you climb the castle walls.
 It is easy to fall from there (accidents like this are common in Portugal; usually, selfies are to blame).

-Good luck on your trip to Portugal.
-In Silves, in case you see a stork, say hello for me.
+Good luck with your trip to Portugal.
+If you see a stork in Silves, say hello on my behalf.